 3. Desktop Apps

-JavaScript can also be used to create desktop applications using frameworks, such as Electron.
+JavaScript is also used to create desktop applications using frameworks such as Electron.
 Electron is based on Node.js and used by companies such as Slack, GitHub, and Microsoft to create cross-platform desktop apps.

-Another example of a js-based platform similar to Electron is NW.js.
-It lets you use HTML, CSS and JavaScript to develop cross-platform desktop apps.
-Additionally, you can also use the same codebase across multiple platforms when you use NW.js or Electron.
+Another example of a JS-based platform similar to Electron is NW.js.
+It lets you use HTML, CSS, and JavaScript to develop cross-platform desktop apps.
+Additionally, you can also use the same codebase across multiple platforms.

 So, what is JavaScript used for when it comes to desktop app development?

-Some of the most widely used desktop apps that are built with JavaScript include:
+Some popular desktop apps built with JavaScript include:

 4. Game Development

-JavaScript is used for game development extensively, especially for browser-based and mobile games.
+JavaScript is used for game development, especially for browsers and mobile devices.
 There are many JavaScript game engines available, which you can find on GitHub.

 Examples include Phaser, Pixi.js, melonJS, kiwi.js, craftyjs, and Three.js.
-These engines make it easier to create games, and they also provide additional features, such as physics and animation.
+These engines make it easier to develop games, and they also provide additional features, such as physics and animation.

 2D and 3D Games

-What is JavaScript used for when it comes to game development?
+What is JavaScript used for when it comes to games?
 JavaScript is used for the development of both 2D and 3D games.
 You can also rely on JavaScript frameworks to build mobile games, in addition to desktop and browser games.

 Examples of a few popular JavaScript-based games include Tower Building, 2048, Bejeweled, PolyCraft, and Words with Friends.